 Decreased claim size

 Most people who file their tax credits themselves (which is what you’re doing when you “use your accountant”) don’t have the time to fully understand how to maximise the claim size.
-Recently, we helped more than double a very substantial claim (it’s on our homepage, see if you can spot who it was!), compared to what they had filed themselves with their accountant.
+Recently, we helped more than double a very substantial claim, compared to what they had filed themselves with their accountant.
 Had they filed with us immediately, they would have had a lot more money sooner.
 The 20% fee becomes irrelevant when you think about it this way.

 Even if think you’ve got your calculations right this year, what about next year?
 And the year after that?
 Are you really sure you got the calculations right?
 HMRC’s regulations have changed every year for the last 3 years – I’d be surprised if that didn’t continue for the coming years.
 Do you really want to spend the time to stay up to date on tax credit regulations?
 As a technology company founder, you usually have better things to do with your time.